-Participants who are active in the interventional phase of a non-CTIMP may be co-enrolled to the EVIS study - please contact the Sponsor in advance of recruitment to EVIS to discuss.
+Participants who are active in the interventional phase of a non-CTIMP may be co-enrolled to the EVIS study - this must be agreed in advance by both sponsors and an EVIS co-enrolment checklist must be completed and approved by the EVIS sponsor before co-enrolment can commence.
+Please contact the project manager and Sponsor in advance of recruitment to EVIS to discuss.
 In addition, when considering permitting co-enrolment, investigators should be mindful of the potential burden upon participants, their families and research staff.